House of FitzJames: Dukes of Berwick and of Liria

 Upon the death of the 10th Duke of Berwick in 1953, his Spanish titles (including the dukedoms of Alba and of Liria) went to his daughter while the Jacobite dukedom of Berwick went to his nephew (who was already the 19th Duke of Peñaranda de Duero), due to differences between the Spanish and Jacobite succession laws (male-preference primogeniture and agnatic primogeniture respectively).
+The current holder of the Jacobite dukedom is Jacobo Hernando Fitz-James Stuart y Gómez, 12th Duke of Berwick and his heir apparent is the duke's brother Don Luis Esteban Fitz-James Stuart y Gómez, 14th Marquess of Valderrábano.